Plan your visit

 What are the Opening Hours?

-- The reading room of the National Archives is open Monday to Friday from 9:15 until 17:00.
+- Due to the recent public health issues the National Archives has had to adapt its service.
+Currently the reading room of the National Archives is open Monday to Friday from 10.00 am until 5:00pm with a closure for lunch 1-2pm when the reader is expected to vacate the reading room.
 The National Archives is closed to the public at weekends and on public holidays.
 Any other closures will be announced on our website and social media.
-For further details please see Closures during 2019.

 Where is the National Archives located?